 In most cases, the network between the project data node of MaxCompute and the data node of the Hadoop cluster is not connected.
-You can customize a resource group to execute the synchronization task of DataWorks on the master node of the a.
-View the data node of the Hadoop cluster.
+You can customize a resource group to execute the synchronization task of DataWorks on the master node of the Hadoop cluster.

-Hadoop cluster.
 (In general, the network between the master node and the data node on the Hadoop cluster is connected).